pulp/pulpcore/staging_docs/dev/tutorials/contributing/architecture/rest-api.md

 ## Pagination

-{term}`Pagination` support is provided by DRF, and should be used in the API to mitigate the potentially negative effects caused by users attempting to iterate over large datasets.
+`Pagination` support is provided by DRF, and should be used in the API to mitigate the potentially negative effects caused by users attempting to iterate over large datasets.
 The default pagination implementation use's DRF's `CursorPagination` method: